-Another report claims that the iPad 3 will include 4G LTE connectivity [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Another report claims that the iPad 3 will include 4G LTE connectivity [UPDATED]Alex Wagner - Editorial Director of News and Content

 We've heard a number of reports allege that the iPad 3 will feature 4G LTE connectivity when Apple trots it out on stage on Wednesday, and today one more such claim has surfaced.
 A source speaking to iMore — apparently the same one that told the site that Apple would be holding the iPad 3 event on March 7th — has now said that the new iPad will indeed pack in LTE support.
 Additionally, the site has heard that a quad-core processor will also make the cut into Apple's new tablet, though no other details about it were given.

 Keeping up with the new iPad 3 stuff, the folks at iLounge have been told by a "repeatedly reliable source" that Apple is prepping a new type of case for the device.
 The case is said to feature a foldable Smart Cover to protect the iPad's face (just like what Apple currently offers for the iPad 2) as well as a part to protect the tablet's backside.
 The source also claims that Apple is testing glass and ceramic rears for the iPhone 5, that a larger display for the next iPhone is still up in the air and that the 30-pin dock connector may be given the axe in the near future.